discretize/discretize-guides/builds/revenant/hybrid-renegade/index.md

 * Cast <Skill name="Ordersfromabove"/> for <Boon name="Alacrity"/> and <Skill name="Renewingwave"/> to blast <Boon name="Might"/>, take the mistlock and repeat.
 The two casts of <Skill name="Ordersfromabove"/> overlap and grant twice the duration of <Boon name="Alacrity"/>.
 You can use <Skill name="DroptheHammer"/> for an additional <Boon name="Might"/> blast.

 **100-80%**
-* Cast <Skill name="Soulcleaves Summit"/> on Arkk and auto attack until the Anomaly appear.
+* Cast <Skill name="Soulcleaves Summit"/> on Arkk and auto-attack until the Anomaly appear.
 * Cast <Skill name="Icerazors Ire"/> on the Anomaly.
 * Change to <Skill name="Legendary Assassin Stance"/>.
 * Activate <Skill name="Impossible Odds"/>, and use <Skill name="Chilling Isolation"/> and <Skill name="Shackling Wave"/> to finish the Anomaly.